apollographql/apollo/docs/source/platform/schema-validation.md

 <h3 id="algorithm">Change algorithm</h3>

-The schema change algorithm uses utilities from the [graphql](https://www.npmjs.com/package/graphql) package to generate a schema diff and identify potentially breaknig changes.
+The schema change algorithm uses utilities from the [graphql](https://www.npmjs.com/package/graphql) package to generate a schema diff and identify potentially breaking changes.
 It then checks with Apollo's trace warehouse to see if any of the changes in the diff will affect active clients and clients.

 The following list enumerates which changes types are potentially breaking and the conditions on which each change type will _fail the `apollo service:check` command_.